top of page

 Batteries and Their Effect on ROI

 Adding a lithium battery (4–5kWh) costs around £3,000–£4,500.
-It boosts self-consumption from ~45% to 70% but extends payback by 2–4 years.
-Batteries are particularly useful for homes with evening energy needs or areas prone to outages.
+It boosts self-consumption from ~45% to 70% but extends payback by 2–4 years due to the initial financial outlay.

 Price Forecast and Future Savings